mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

     the, worst
     worst, of
     of, times
+    ...

+We'll read in a file, split each line by commas, then perform a groupby operation.

 ## Solutions

 Note that these are all done using the pure language.
-Both Python and Julia have a DataFrame project (like `pandas`) with, I suspect, heavily optimized `groupby` operations.
-Today we're sticking with the core language.
+Both Python and Julia have a DataFrame project (like `pandas`) with heavily optimized `groupby` operations.
+Today we stick with the core language.

 ### Python

-I'm using `toolz` for the `groupby` operation
+We use `toolz` for the `groupby` operation

 {% gist 8365524 %}